texta-tk/texta-tk.github.io/source/searcher.rst

 **Using different constraints for different fact names**

-In order to use diffrent constraints for different fact names, you need to select **texta_facts[fact_name]** field multiple times.
+In order to use different constraints for different fact names, you need to select field **texta_facts[fact_name]** multiple times.

 .. _tag_constraint1:
 .. figure:: images/tag_constraint1.png

 	*Fact name constraint*.
-Outputs documents that contain an ORG fact and definetly not PER fact.
+Outputs documents that contain an ORG fact and definitely not PER fact.

 **Creating a constraint over fact values**